Dygmalab/firmware-flasher/README.md

 To be used when developing the Neuron Wired/Wireless firmware for Defy & Raise 2.

 Usage:
+- Download the newest executable file and copy the prebuilds folder to its base path

-- run locally the compiled script, do so using two arguments:
+- Then run locally the compiled executable, do so using two arguments:
   - Arg 0: Full or relative path to the firmware hex file.
   - Arg 1: Full erase option, "true" activates it, "false" disables it.